grafana/grafana/docs/sources/panels/configure-thresholds/_index.md

 +++
-title = "Configure thresholds" aliases = ["/docs/grafana/next/panels/thresholds/", "/docs/grafana/next/panels/"]
+title = "Configure thresholds in a Grafana dasboard" aliases = ["/docs/grafana/latest/panels/thresholds/", "/docs/grafana/latest/panels/", "/docs/grafana/latest/panels/specify-thresholds/about-thresholds/", "/docs/grafana/latest/panels/specify-thresholds/add-a-threshold/", "/docs/grafana/latest/panels/specify-thresholds/add-threshold-to-graph/", "/docs/grafana/latest/panels/specify-thresholds/delete-a-threshold/"]
 weight = 300
 +++

-# Configure thresholds
+# Configure thresholds in a dashboard

-This sectionUse thresholds to set the color of a visualization text and background.
+This section includes information about using thresholds in your visualizations.

 ## About thresholds

-Thresholds set the color of either the value text or the background based on conditions that you define.
+A threshold is a value that you specify for a metric that is visually reflected in a dashboard when the threshold value is met or exceeded.

 There are two types of thresholds:

 - **Absolute** thresholds are defined based on a number.
 For example, 80 on a scale of 1 to 150.
 - **Percentage** thresholds are defined relative to minimum or maximum.
 For example, 80 percent.

 You can apply thresholds to most, but not all, visualizations.
+For more information about visualizations, refer to [Visualization panels]({{< relref "../../visualizations" >}}).

 ### Default thresholds